xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/metadata.md

 There are two properties related to the hierarchical organization of components and options: `<parent>` and `<includeFile>`.

-The `<parent>` property can be used to move a XCDL entity somewhere else in the hierarchy.
+The `<parent>` property can be used to move a xCDL entity somewhere else in the hierarchy.
 The most common use is for packages, to avoid having all the packages appear at the top-level of the configuration hierarchy.
 For example an architectural HAL package such as SH is placed below the common HAL package using a parent property.

     <package name="sh">